-Because a victim has had their confidence eroded by the constant gaslighting, they live in fear of doing the wrong thing, and making their situation even more dangerous for themselves.
+Because a victim has had their confidence eroded by the constant gaslighting, they live in fear of doing the wrong thing and making their situation even more dangerous for themselves.
 They invariably find themselves asking “what if”, and always trying to second guess themselves.
-This often effects how they problem-solve, and make decisions in their life.
+This often affects how they problem-solve and make decisions in their life.

 2. Asking “Am I too sensitive?”: